RaulMaya/Video_Games_Analysis/README.md

 | ![Steam](images/Steam_Clean.png) |

 #### 3. Load Data
-The team decided to use a NoSQL Database (MongoDB) as the best fit in order to solve queries since the data gathered had relevant fields with mixed types (int, NaN, str) ; the team felt it was more safe to use Mongo’s JSON format to store the data.
+The team decided to use a NoSQL Database (MongoDB) as the best fit since the data gathered had relevant fields with mixed types (int, NaN, str).
+Both datasets were loaded in the same collection in order to solve queries.

-There was no need to use mapping of application objects to database objects in  MongoDB.
-And the document query language supported by mongo is simpler compared to SQL queries.

 | MongoDB `united` collection |
 | --- |
 | ![Console](images/MongoDB.png) |

+### Example Query
+**Number of games for preferred platforms, grouped by genre**

+* A query was built using PyMongo to find all the games for a defined set of preferred platforms: (PS4, Xbox One & Steam).
+* The query results were stored in a DataFrame.
+* Considering PS4 and Xbox One release dates, the DataFrame was filtered for